top of page

 What Rheology Measurement Reveals

-The intrinsic material behaviour of underflow slurry exemplifies the importance of measuring its viscosity and yield stress.
+Viscoelastic properties govern how efficiently the underflow slurry moves.
+When key rheological parameters, like viscosity and yield stress, change unexpectedly, the consequences are tangible: blocked slurry pipelines, rake high-torque events in thickeners, pump overloads and inefficient flocculant dosing.
 Especially, as solids concentration increases, pipeline flow transitions from turbulence-dominated transport to regimes governed by particle interactions and non-Newtonian rheology, fundamentally altering transport mechanisms.
 Their flow behaviour depends more on rheology than on solids content.
 Particularly, with conditions such as over-flocculation and high levels of clays and fines.

 In thickeners, hydrostatic pressure is the gravitational force exerted by the slurry column.
 However, unlike pure liquids, slurries don't always transmit the entire tank’s load as hydraulic head because of how solids behave at different concentrations.
 The pressure at the bottom of the thickener does not equal the weight of all the slurry above.
 Only the hydraulically coupled portion transmits pressure at the bottom of the thickener.
 This is the key to understanding thickener behaviour because calculating the effective hydraulic head depends on what is inside the thickener and how it operates.